yannissgarra/adr-bundle/README.md

 You can write your own reponders like in my previous `XmlResponder` example, by implementing `\Webmunkeez\ADRBundle\Response\ResponderInterface`.

-Services implementing this interface are automatically tagged `webmunkeez.responder` with `priority: 0`, and you can change it (in your `service.yaml` or by static `getDefaultPriority` method ; see [https://symfony.com/doc/current/service_container/tags.html#tagged-services-with-priority](https://symfony.com/doc/current/service_container/tags.html#tagged-services-with-priority)).
+Services implementing this interface are automatically tagged `webmunkeez_adr.responder` with `priority: 0`, and you can change it (in your `service.yaml` or by static `getDefaultPriority` method ; see [https://symfony.com/doc/current/service_container/tags.html#tagged-services-with-priority](https://symfony.com/doc/current/service_container/tags.html#tagged-services-with-priority)).

 You can define "generic" responders like html, json, xml and so on.
 But you can also define more specifics, by checking `$request->attributes->get('_controller')` to make a responder only for a specific action: